Healthcare Platform for Medication Management and Health Programs

 of patients logging progress weekly

+This wasn't three separate projects.
+It was one connected system where each piece enabled the next.
 My Scripts gave medications a home.
-Programs Framework made that home scalable.
+The Programs Framework made that home scalable.
 Progress tracking made programs valuable.

 The hardest part wasn't designing screens.
 It was convincing stakeholders to invest in frameworks when they wanted features fast.
-But showing how reusable systems accelerate future launches shifted the conversation from "build this program" to "build the ability to launch any program."

 "Anna brought a rare mix of vision, craft, and collaboration to our team.
 A designer who thinks strategically and gets things done well.
 Made complex problems feel manageable.
 More than her sharp strategic mind, it was her openness and team-first attitude that made working together such a pleasure.
 She knew when to push back with data, when to move fast, and when to take time to build things right.
 Easy to work with, genuinely collaborative, and someone you want in the room when important decisions are happening.
 Highly recommend."